WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

     _Generated Code for Media Player Control_

-1. In the MediaPlayer element of the **MainPage.xaml** file, add the **x:Name** property with the value _videoPlayer_, and add the **Source** property, pointing to the URL of the video enconded in smooth streaming at the end of exercise 2.
+1. In the MediaPlayer element of the **MainPage.xaml** file, add the **x:Name** property with the value _videoPlayer_, and add the **Source** property, pointing to the URL of the video encoded in smooth streaming at the end of exercise 2.

 	````XML
 	<PlayerFramework:MediaPlayer x:Name="videoPlayer"  HorizontalAlignment="Left"